phuocle/crmdialog/examples/example01/readme.md

 - Pass parameter value from parent form to dialog form
 - Open dialog form
-- OOB Dynamics 365 CRM/CDS javascript code (OnLoad, WebApi)
+- OOB Dynamics 365 CRM/CDS javascript code for bound and non-bound attributes
 - Close dialog form
-- Wait data return from dialog form and read it
+- Read data return from dialog form
 - Don't touch any **```FormXml```** code.
 (But you can open the [export solution](../../docs/others/ExportSolution) file to check **```FormXml```** code)